COVID19 and the Psychiatrist’s Office

 4. Avoid physical touch and contact with others.

-5. Try to remain at least 6 feet (2 meters) apart while standing or sitting.
+5. In crowds, try to remain at least 6 feet (2 meters) apart.

-9. If you experience any symptoms, such as fever, cough, or fatigue, then you should get tested, remain at home and to contact your doctor for further advice.
+8. If you experience any symptoms, such as fever, cough, or fatigue, you can get tested.
+If you test positive, contact your doctor for further advice.

 What’s happening at my office?